Internal vs. External Knowledge Base: What’s the Difference?

 Typically, an external knowledge base is focused on supporting your customers.
 Although not all problems can be addressed online without the help of your support team, a good portion of the more straightforward issues certainly can.
 And since it lightens the load on your staff while catering to the many who prefer self-service over human contact now, it’s a win-win.

-Employees also have access to this information (and can point customers to the information).
+Employees can also access this information (and can point customers to the information).
 Those who benefit the most from an EKB include:

 An EKB can benefit software companies in many ways, including boosting customer support efficiency.
-In a highly complex industry, offering digital resources for immediate problem-solving issues is crucial to reducing your customer’s time spent resolving problems instead of maximizing their opportunities with your product.
+In a highly complex industry, offering digital resources for immediate problem-solving issues is crucial to reducing customers’ time spent resolving problems instead of maximizing their opportunities with your product.

 Ease the stress of hunting for information while on the phone with a customer!
 According to research, about 60% of customers are only willing to stay on the line for 60 seconds before hanging up.
 With a high call volume, keeping up with every caller can be challenging.
 Fewer calls come in when most issues can be addressed online, and customers with bigger problems (particularly ones that can’t be resolved independently) get more attention from support agents when they do call.